Guidelines for Writing a Bachelor Thesis

 Themen und Erwartungshorizont:

-- Which mechanisms could underline the link between parental factors and birth outcomes?
+- Which mechanisms might explain the link between social factors and reproductive outcomes?

 Ansprechpartner: